10 Mortgage Terms You Should Know Before Applying for One

 The LTV is the standard calculation lenders base their underwriting decisions on because it helps them identify the amount of risk they are taking on to provide you with the loan.
 The lower the LTV, the lower the risk for the lender.
 The higher the ratio the higher risk for the lender.
 Lenders like lower risk loans, so a higher LTV could result in a higher interest rate.

-A loan estimate is a disclosure from the mortgage lender that lists the costs associated with the loan.
+A loan estimate is a common mortgage loan term which is the disclosure from the mortgage lender that lists the costs associated with the loan.
 This straight-forward and easy to read document includes information about your interest rate, closing costs, and monthly payments.
 Once you have applied for a mortgage, your lender must give you this disclosure within 3 days.

 While it might feel like a lot of information, having a mortgage loan estimate helps you in comparing mortgage offers from different companies, and picking the right loan for your situation.